 - The more I weave self-care into my days the better prepared I am for events, daily demands, and situations that push me to the edge.

 - The more demands and tasks I choose to put on my plate, the more I try to self-care.

 Well, there you have it.
 I modeled self-care for you.
 Please take some time for yourself.
-Write down your own ideas.
+Write down your own ideas because when we face burnout, we often draw a blank.
 Perhaps, use some of mine but tweak them to be your own.
 When we make a list, it helps us think of those things that refresh us and we are more likely to take care of ourselves.

 For better self-care, consider a mindfulness practice.
 For more information, check out our blog, "What Is Mindfulness and What's All the Hubbub?"

-Feel free to write a comment here or on Heartmanity’s FB page sharing what self-care looks like for you.
 Do you have difficulty finding time for yourself?
-Is there a friend or relative who takes excellent care of themselves?
 The more we model for one another, the more we learn and support each other.